purescript-react/purescript-react-basic-hooks/README.md

 # react-basic-hooks [![CircleCI](https://circleci.com/gh/spicydonuts/purescript-react-basic-hooks.svg?style=svg)](https://circleci.com/gh/spicydonuts/purescript-react-basic-hooks)

-This is library adds React hooks to [react-basic](https://github.com/lumihq/purescript-react-basic).
+`react-basic-hooks` adds React hook support to [react-basic](https://github.com/lumihq/purescript-react-basic)!

-_Warning:_ This API relies on recent React versions (>= 16.8.0).
+_Note:_ This API relies on recent React versions (>= 16.8.0).
 For more info on hooks, see [React's documentation](https://reactjs.org/docs/hooks-intro.html).

-I recommend using PureScript's new "qualified do" syntax while using this library (it's used in the examples, the `React.do` bits).
+I recommend using PureScript's "qualified do" syntax while using this library (it's used in the examples, the `React.do` bits).
 It became available in the `0.12.2` compiler release.

 This library provides the `React.Basic.Hooks` module, which can completely replace the `React.Basic` module.